| | |

 • 8 cups romaine, chopped

-• 1/3 cup virgin olive oil
+• 1/3 cup extra virgin olive oil

-• 1 tbsp anchovy, finely chopped
+• 1 tablespoon anchovy, finely chopped

-• juice of 1 lemon
+• Juice of 1 lemon

-• 1 tsp Worcestershire sauce
+• 1 teaspoon Worcestershire sauce

 • 1 raw egg

-• ½1 cup Parmesan cheese, grated
+• ½1 cup freshly grated Parmesan cheese

-• croutons
+• Homemade croutons

-• chicken breast, chopped
+• Chicken breast, chopped

 Instructions